 One Pan Start To Finish

 You'll love that you can take this casserole from your stovetop to the oven - and only use one pan.
-A cast iron skillet is one of my favorite
+A cast-iron skillet is one of my favorites

 Gluten Free, Keto, and Low Carb